hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I want to put in at least four solid hours of study during the day and maybe a little more this afternoon.

+9:29 Working on the latest version of my study guide and referencing Andy Pratt's notes.
+I wonder what Elaine's study guide for JS129 looks like?